Section 8 (military)

-Section 8 was a category of discharge from the United States military, used for a service member judged mentally unfit for service.
-Section 8 was also often given to cross-dressers, gay, lesbian, bisexual and transgender people.
+Section 8 was a category of military discharge employed by the United States Armed Forces which was used for servicemembers judged mentally unfit for service.
+The term "Section 8" eventually came to mean any service member given such a discharge, or behaving as if deserving such a discharge, as in the expression, "he's a Section 8".

+This type of discharge could be granted for a wide variety of perceived problems, including low intelligence, incompatibility with core military expectations or responsibilities, alcoholism or other chronic addictions, pathological lying, psychopathy, personality disorders, enuresis (then believed to be a mental disorder), psychosis or antisocial behavior.
+A variety of sexual conduct could result in a Section 8 discharge, including cross-dressing, homosexuality, lesbianism, bisexuality and transgenderism; along with necrophilia, bestiality and pederasty.

 History

 The term comes from Section VIII of the World War II–era United States Army Regulation 615–360, concerning the separation of enlisted men from military service.
 Section VIII provided for the discharge of men who were deemed mentally unfit for military service.

-The term "Section 8" eventually came to mean any service member given such a discharge, or behaving as if deserving such a discharge, as in the expression, "he's a Section 8".
+A Section 8 discharge could be honorable or dishonorable, depending on the circumstances of each case.

-Section 8 discharges were often given to gay men, lesbians, bisexuals, cross-dressers, and transgender people, as they were deemed mentally unfit to serve in the military.
-A Section 8 discharge often made it difficult for people to find work in civilian life and did not allow for veterans benefits.
+Section 8 discharges were often given to members of the LGBT community, as they were deemed mentally unfit to serve in the military.
+A Section 8 discharge for homosexuality of other sexual conduct was dishonorable, and often made it difficult for people to find work in civilian life and did not allow for veterans benefits.
+An official military report indicates "Relatively few military personnel were discharged from the Army during World War II for homosexuality", but admits existing data are not entirely reliable.

 Discharge under Section 8 is no longer practiced, as medical discharges for psychological or psychiatric reasons are now covered by a number of regulations.
 In the Army, such discharges are handled under the provisions of AR 635–200, Active Duty Enlisted Administrative Separations.
 Chapter 5, paragraph 13 governs the separation of personnel medically diagnosed with a personality disorder.